pustovitDmytro/redis-github-action/README.md

 Package is [continuously tested][node-ver-test-url] on darwin, linux and win32 platforms.
 All active and maintenance [LTS](https://nodejs.org/en/about/releases/) node releases are supported.

+# 🇺🇦 Help Ukraine
+I woke up on my 26th birthday at 5 am from the blows of russian missiles.
+They attacked the city of Kyiv, where I live, as well as the cities in which my family and friends live.
+Now my country is a war zone.

+We fight for democratic values, for freedom, for our future!
+I am stopping any support of my packages by the time until all russians leave my country on trucks or in boxes.

+💛💙  Help Ukraine!
+We need your support!
+There are dozen ways to help us, just do it!

 ## Usage

 ```yml